 - Listen to what other experts in your area of expertise/interest are saying

-- Listen to fill a gaps or voids
+- Listen to fill gaps or voids in knowledge

 - Listen to feedback your friends, family, colleagues and managers give you